syabilazri/hello-world/README.md

 # hello-world
 This is for my first projects as I learn coding

-This is a new message, I'm using this repository to learn more about scientific coding
+I'm using this repository to learn more about scientific coding.
+Painly on Python

+I will be tryng to save my Jupyter Notebooks here too if that's a possibility